scharlau/polar_bears_django/README.md

             bear = get_object_or_404(Bear, id=id)
             return render(request, 'bears/bear_detail.html', {'bear' : bear}

 Note, the import for 'get_object_or_404' at the top.
 Then we use this to query for the details of the bear.
+If there is no bear returned from the query, then the page renders a 404 error message.

 Fourth, is adding a new file to display the code at templates/bears/bear_detail.html with this code: